Food, Experiences and Exhibitions

 The main was duck confit with beans, puffed quinoa and chorizo.
 The duck was done two ways, a confit leg and tender roast breast.
 It was moist, delicately covered in a savoury sauce, atop a soft bed of mash, beans and crunchy quinoa.

 The final dish was a pumpkin and tangerine dessert served with sansho pepper, pine nut crumble and chestnut curd.
-I looked around and noticed that like me, most diners had finished each plate clean.

 Other reviewers have commented that dining at Carousel is an effortless experience.
 The staff are friendly and relaxed, nothing is rushed or forced.
 I wholeheartedly agree.
 And it plays a key role in the atmosphere, which was equally welcoming, pleasant and enjoyable.
 A lovely relaxed space in the heart of London.
 Perhaps it’s also the creativity, and the work they pull off, all working together and learning from each other, that makes it so beautiful.